 - dismissal for a reason connected to the transfer is automatically unlawful – unless for an “economic, technical or organisational reason entailing changes in the workforce” and

-- employees’ representatives must be informed and consulted about the transfer in advance (if there are no employees representatives, the employees concerned by the transfer will have to be informed).
+- employees’ representatives must be informed and consulted about the transfer prior to the transfer (if there are no employees’ representatives, the employees concerned by the transfer have to be informed).

 Redundancies may arise on the closure of a business or part of a business or where there is a reduction in the number of employees required, for example on the merger of two businesses or a TUPE transfer.
-If the conditions of mass redundancies are met, care should be taken to ensure that the redundancies are carried out according to a strict procedure which entails information and consultation of the employees or their representatives, before any decision is taken.
+Care should be taken to ensure that the redundancies are carried out according to a strict procedure which entails information and consultation of the employees or their representatives, before any decision is taken.

 4. Procedure – What are the steps in a sale and purchase transaction?

 The direct acquisition of a property is made by the seller and the buyer entering into a contract of sale.
-Under Luxembourg law, there is a binding contract of sale (be it of movable or immovable objects such as real property) as soon as parties have reached an agreement on (i) the object and (ii) the price.
+The contract of sale is concluded when there is an agreement between them on the property being sold, on the price and on the essential elements of the contract.

 The contract of sale is documented in writing.
 This written contract may be drafted privately, i.e. without the intervention of a public notary.
-It is then commonly called a compromis de vente.
+It is then commonly called a compromis de vente/verkoopscompromis.

-The compromis de vente is only enforceable between the seller and the buyer.
+The compromis de vente/verkoopscompromis is only enforceable between the seller and the buyer.

-For the purpose of making the transfer of title enforceable against third parties, the sale must be registered in the Mortgage Registrar.
-This formality is called the transcription.
+For the purpose of making the transfer of title enforceable against third parties, the sale must be recorded on the land register called Mortgage Registrar.
+This formality is called the transcription/overschrijving.

-For the purpose of registering the sale in the Mortgage Registrar, the seller and the purchaser must sign a notarial deed before a public notary.
+For the purpose of recording the sale in the Mortgage Registrar, the seller and the buyer must normally sign a notarial deed with a public notary.

-The public notary handles the register of the deed on the Mortgage Registrar.
+The public notary takes care of recording the deed on the Mortgage Registrar.